Winwardo/solid-octo-disco/readme.md

 If you are reading this as a marker, you should have access to a pre-built copy of Socto.
 Two steps are required to running Socto:
 + Ensure OrientDB is running.
 Do this by running `START_DATABASE_WINDOWS.bat`.
-  + If you receive the error `The ORIENTDB_HOME environment variable is not defined correctly`, please manually go to `./lib/orientdb/bin/` and double click `server.bat` - do not run it from a command prompt.
+  + If you receive the error `"The ORIENTDB_HOME environment variable is not defined correctly"`, please manually go to `./lib/orientdb/bin/` and double click `server.bat` - do not run it from a command prompt.
 + Start the Node server: run `npm start` from a command prompt within the `solid-octo-disco` folder.
 + Socto should now be accessible at http://localhost:3000.